andydavies/bplist-dissector/README.md

 ##TODO

-- Implement sets UTF16
+- Implement Sets, UTF16
 - Format dates correctly
+- Can tree be defaulted open?
-- Display in Wireshark rather then relying on print!
+~~- Display in Wireshark rather then relying on print!~~